azimifardous/gamehub-ts/README.md

 - Vite: A fast build tool and development server for modern web projects.
 - TypeScript: A typed superset of JavaScript that compiles to plain JavaScript.
 - React: A popular JavaScript library for building user interfaces.
+- Chakra UI: A simple, modular, and accessible component library that gives you the building blocks you need to build your React applications.
 - RAWG API: A video game database API used for fetching game information.

 ## API Used